aws-samples/amazon-managed-service-for-apache-flink-lifecycle-management-terraform/README.md

 bucket = "your-s3-bucket-name"
 key = "terraform/terraform.tfstate"
 region = "us-east-1"
-dynamodb_table = "your-dynamodb-table`
 ```

-Replace `your-s3-bucket-name` and `your-dynamodb-table` with the name of the S3 bucket and DynamoDB table you created, and make sure `region` matches the AWS region you are working on.
+Replace `your-s3-bucket-name` with the name of the S3 bucket, and make sure `region` matches the AWS region you are working on.

 See [Terraform S3 state backend documentation](https://developer.hashicorp.com/terraform/language/backend/s3) for details.